 Best Paper Greetings Glitter Cardstock

 Glitter cardstock definitely has its place.
 People love to use glittery cardstock for cards or envelopes and if you are looking for something high quality and beautiful then you will love this Gold Glitter Cardstock.

-This packs comes with 24 8×12 sheets and won’t leave a trail of glitter behind.
+This pack comes with 24 8×12 sheets and won’t leave a trail of glitter behind.
 It can easily fold and bend and can glide through your Cricut with ease.
-A strong grip Cricut mat might be needed to help stop it from repositioning but otherwise this shimmery paper cuts easily without fraying and produces clean, cut lines.
+A strong grip Cricut mat might be needed to help stop it from repositioning but otherwise, this shimmery paper cuts easily without fraying and produces clean, cut lines.

 You can buy this pack on Amazon for around $14

 Die Cuts With A View Premium Cardstock